retry51776/notes/psychology/nervous.md

 - Insular cortex
   - taste sensation

-> I like Carl Wernicke Brain Theroy that each lob process some aspects of object.
+> I like Carl Wernicke Brain Theory that each lob process some aspects of object.
 There is NO SINGLE PLACE in brain store all meaning of a object.
 Meaning of object are distribute in many areas of brain.
-There is "a hub" that these aspects of object must grather in order to process & make decision.
+There is "a hub" that these aspects of object must gather in order to process & make decision.
 > > Consciousness is degrees that brain integrate different attributes.
 If only response by very few areas of brain, then the person is not very Consciousness.

 > attentional binding? is selection & access